Please enable JavaScript in your browser to use this page.

 Our proposals

-These improvements would mean:
+These improvements mean:

 • slower traffic and improved road safety